EU lawmakers back arbitration in U.S. trade deal

 Lawmakers on the European Parliament’s trade committee voted 28 in favour and 13 against an EU-U.S accord that contains investment arbitration on Thursday.
 The committee is seeking the full assembly’s support for the trade pact.

 “We need a new and reformed protection for investors,” tweeted Daniel Caspary, a German centre-right lawmaker, during the vote.
-A vote in the full parliament is due on June 10, and campaigners against a deal urged all lawmakers to reject it.
+A vote in the full parliament is due on June 10.

-Lawmakers “should stand with European citizens, not with the corporate-led agenda of the transatlantic negotiations that are a threat to our societies and our environment,” said Natacha Cingotti, a campaigner at Friends of the Earth Europe.

-An accord will not be ready before 2016.
-The European Parliament must establish its position, while the U.S. Congress needs to decide whether to grant President Barack Obama “fast-track” powers to negotiate trade deals.
+While an accord will not be ready before 2016, the European Parliament must establish its position, while the U.S. Congress must decide whether to grant President Barack Obama “fast-track” powers to negotiate trade deals.

-Protest parties from across Europe’s political spectrum have rallied against the U.S.-EU deal, known as the Transatlantic Trade and Investment Partnership.
+That has become a challenge after protest parties from across Europe’s political spectrum, who did well in European elections a year ago, have rallied against the U.S.-EU deal, known as the Transatlantic Trade and Investment Partnership.

-Far-left parties oppose free trade.
-The far right are against the EU in general.
-Greens worry about the impact of free trade on the environment and food safety.
+Far-left parties oppose free trade, the far right are broadly against the European Union and the Greens worry about the impact of free trade on the environment and food safety.

-The issue of investment arbitration is one of the most contentious issues.
-The European Commission, which handles trade policy for the EU’s 28 countries, has frozen talks on arbitration with Washington within the trade deal.
+The issue of investment arbitration is one of the most contentious issues of a deal and the European Commission, which handles trade policy for the EU’s 28 countries, has frozen talks on arbitration with Washington within the trade deal.

-French Green lawmaker Yannick Jadot said lawmakers ignored “a growing public outcry against enabling corporations to use extra-juridical tribunals to challenge state authorities.”

 The Commission hopes to reform the way investors bring cases in trade treaties by including an appeal mechanism and possibly setting up a permanent court with independent judges.

-The EU is trying to avoid the precedent set by Australia, which rejected the investor-to-state dispute settlement (ISDS) mechanism in a trade deal with the United States that came into force in 2005, arguing that its legal system was robust enough to resolve problems.
+The European Union is trying to avoid the precedent set by Australia, which rejected the investor-to-state dispute settlement (ISDS) mechanism in a trade deal with the United States that came into force in 2005, arguing that its legal system was robust enough to resolve problems.

+The United States says EU countries and their respective legal systems mean a single ISDS mechanism is crucial in any accord to protect companies’ investments.
+(Editing by Susan Fenton)